ikucan/pykafarr/README.md

 ```
 - ~~More testing needs to be done around messages with mixed schemas.~~ This has been done.
 Works as expected.
 No messages are lost upon schema change (a poped message with a new schema is pushed back and succesfully popped on next _poll_.
-- More testing needs to be done around reading from multiple topics.
-- Come up with a configurable model of hos much kafka metadata to return (offset, partition, topic, etc...).
-In an idealised model none of this would be needed but in practice it is often desirable.
-- OS.
-This has only been tested on Ubuntu 18.xx.
-There is no reason any other Linux versions and MacOS should be an issue.
-Windows howver might be a different story.